Infanatoca17/business-intelligence-hub/README.md

 **Deployment hotfix:** If you already installed this application, read [DEPLOYMENT_FIX.md](docs/DEPLOYMENT_FIX.md) to apply the included patch to your existing repository.

-> This is an independent portfolio implementation built with synthetic data.
-It does not contain or reproduce confidential employer code, systems, or datasets.
+> This is an independent implementation populated with dummy data.
+It does not contain or reproduce copyrighted, confidential or protected code, systems, or datasets.

-## Why this product exists
+## Why this product exists?

 Program teams often review delivery, staffing, finance, and risk in separate files.
 This demo shows how a consistent relational model and a connected interface can support faster, more informed conversations.
 A reviewer can filter a program, spot a delivery gap, and open the related response plan without changing tools.